Table of Contents

 Boundaries of the Thoracic Outlet

 The thoracic outlet is the passageway from the lower neck to the axilla.
-It is made of the following:
+It is composed of the following:

 - First thoracic vertebra T1 posteriorly